awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/02 2 Nephi/2nephi04.md

 ## 26.
 O then, if I have seen so great things, if the Lord in his condescension unto the children of men hath visited men in so much mercy, why should my heart weep and my soul linger in the valley of sorrow, and my flesh waste away, and my strength slacken, because of mine afflictions?
 ## 27.
 And why should I yield to sin, because of my flesh?
 Yea, why should I give way to temptations, that the evil one have place in my heart to destroy my peace and afflict my soul?
 Why am I angry because of mine enemy?
-[His anger is never mentioned, but he acknowledges that his enemies do make him angry.]
 ## 28.
 Awake, my soul!
-[A soul that is awake is one that is ready to receive the Spirit and act upon its promptings.]
 No longer droop in sin.
 Rejoice, O my heart, and give place no more for the enemy of my soul.
 ## 29.
 Do not anger again because of mine enemies.
 Do not slacken my strength because of mine afflictions.
 ## 30.